An asymptotic hyperbolic-elliptic model for flexural-seismic metasurfaces: Introduction

 Despite the singular challenges associated with mechanical metamaterials, they have a substantial advantage in that the range of scales over which they can be utilized is large compared with Electromagnetic metamaterials: from the order of millimeters~\cite{buckmann2014elasto} for cloaking of small-scale structures to several meters~\cite{brule2014experiments} for seismic metamaterials.
 The second notable feature is the existence of two bulk waves (shear and pressure), which propagate at two different speeds; this phenomena is unique to elastic waves and has no analogue in electromagnetics or acoustics.
 The existence of two distinct classes of wave adds both challenges and novel features.
 Elastic media also support surface waves, again travelling at two different speeds, that are localised to the surface of the medium, but do not decay in the directions parallel to the surface.
 This is in contrast to electromagnetism where surface plasmons~\cite{ritchie1957plasma} decay in all directions.
 The closest analogue of ``true'' surface waves in electromagnetism are so-called spoof-surface-plasmons~\cite{pendry2004mimicking}, which are supported on structured surfaces.

 Recently, there have been several analytical~\cite{colombi2016seismic,colquitt2017seismic}, numerical~\cite{colombi2016forests,palermo2016engineered}, and experimental~\cite{colombi2017enhanced} studies on the use of sub-wavelength resonators for the control of surface waves on elastic substrates.
 Notable features of such resonant arrays include filtering, focusing, rainbow trapping, and mode-conversion of surface waves to bulk waves~\cite{colombi2017elastic}.

-The experimental studies~\cite{colombi2017enhanced} are incumbent on prior completion of numerical or analytical studies.
+Interestingly, a recent numerical and experimental study~\cite{rupin2015symmetry} has shown that the hybridisation of the two zeroth-order modes in thin plates can be controlled by using symmetric and asymmetric distributions of resonators.
+The experimental studies~\cite{colombi2017enhanced,rupin2015symmetry} are incumbent on prior completion of numerical or analytical studies.
 The numerical approaches are computationally intensive and require extensive GPU computing facilities~\cite{colombi2016forests}, while complete analytical studies present their own significant challenges~\cite{colquitt2017seismic}.